XmingHsueh/STO-EC/README.md

 # Does Optimized Solution Always Help?
 A Comprehensive Investigation of Transfer Evolutionary Algorithms

 This repository provides the MATLAB implementations of a comprehensive empirical investigation of transfer evolutionary algorithms.
-Particularly, knowledge transfer techniques surr:
+Particularly, a wide variety of techniques surrounding the three central issues in knowledge transfer, i.e., what to transfer, when to transfer, and how to transfer, are separately studied in this work, which are summarized as follows:

 |Central Issue|Categorization|Description|Abbreviation|
 |:-|:-|:-|:-|